iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 # Comparing Experiments

-After running the experiments, it's important to compare them by their parameters and the metrics they produced.
+After running the experiments, it's desirable to compare them by their parameters and the corresponding results.
 DVC provides three commands to list, tabulate and compare the experiments.
 In this section, we discuss various use cases and options to streamline the work in experimentation.